mre/andygrunwald.github.io-1/content/post/your-datastore-connection-deserves-a-name.md

 conn, err := sql.Open("mysql", dsn)
 ```

-To see which clients are connected (incl. their username), you can query the [processlist](https://dev.mysql.com/doc/refman/8.0/en/show-processlist.html):
+To see which clients are connected and their username, you can query the [processlist](https://dev.mysql.com/doc/refman/8.0/en/show-processlist.html):

 ```sql
 SHOW PROCESSLIST;